performant-software/dm-2/README.md

 ### Provision resources

+This app requires at least 1x worker dyno and 1x web dyno.

-You will need to provision Heroku Postgres, Heroku Redis, and SendGrid (or another email provider) using the Heroku Resources section.
+You will also need to provision Heroku Postgres, Heroku Redis, and SendGrid (or another email provider) using the Heroku Resources section.

-You will also need to provision an Amazon S3 bucket to store the uploaded image files and configure access using Amazon IAM.
+Finally, you will need to provision an Amazon S3 bucket to store the uploaded image files and configure access using Amazon IAM.
 Once a S3 bucket has been created you will need to set Cross-origin resource sharing (CORS) in the permissions tab of the S3 bucket.
 See https://aws.amazon.com/ for more information.

 ### Configuration variables